 Christopher Wandesforde, Viscount Castlecomer, an upright statesman was born here, in 1592, and died in 1640.
 His works were printed in 1777 and 1778, under the care of the great great grandson, Thomas Comber, L.L.D."

 "KILLINGWOLD GRAVE, or GROVE, now (2001) Killingwoldgraves, a farm house in the parish of Bishop Burton, and wapentake of Harthill; 1 mile ESE. of Bishop Burton, 2 miles W. of Beverley.
 There are many marks of antiquity about this place, and it appears, from Tanner's Not.
 Mon. that there was here an old hospital, dedicated to St. Mary Magdalene, chiefly for women, before the year 1169.
 Human skeletons are frequently dug up here, and about thirty-five years ago a Saxon tombstone was found with the remains of three bodies beneath it.
 Near the village, on the road leading to Beverley, is a stone cross, called Stump Cross, bearing a Saxon inscription, which may be thus translated: "Pray for the soul of William de Walter."
 The only inhabitant in the village above the rank of a labourer is Mr. John Johnson, farmer."

-- The list of Bequests in St. Michael's Church, Bishop Burton.
+- The list of Bequests in All Saint's Church, Bishop Burton.

 - Transcript of the entry of "professions and trades" in the Baines's Directory of 1823, of the East Riding.